-When giving consultancy and lectures in narrative construction I was very grateful for the opportunity to follow hundreds of concepts taking form and where I could listen to people´s thoughts.
-One of the difficulties I found was to take perspective by the means to position oneself in relation to the desired goal and think about others thinking as to understand their desires, intentions and beliefs.
-Another dilemma was, depending on prior experiences, that people easily slid into think about what they privately thought was meaningful but missing that what is meaningful for one doesn’t have to be meaningful for another.
-And when it comes to art and entertainment it is particularly exposed to personal taste where people evaluate the experience by its goodness, badness or worthiness.
+When giving consultancy and lectures in narrative construction, I was very grateful for the opportunity to follow hundreds of concepts taking form and where I could listen to people´s thoughts.
+One of the difficulties I found was to take perspective by the means to position oneself to the desired goal and think about others thinking as to understand their desires, intentions, and beliefs.
+Another dilemma was, depending on prior experiences, that people easily slid into thinking about what they privately thought was meaningful but missing that what is meaningful for one doesn’t have to be meaningful for another.
+And when it comes to art and entertainment, it is particularly exposed to personal taste where people evaluate the experience by its goodness, badness, or worthiness.
 But what easily happens if not being attentive to certain criteria and elements that do work ideas easily get discarded based on taste at the cost of seeing the possibilities.

 What else that is hardly considered due to the view on a narrative constructor´s fictional related work is how emotions involved in contrasting and confronting beliefs are the same mechanism narrative constructors cognitively engage the “receivers” to act upon by setting different goals to characters to propel conflicts.
-Since the same mechanism applies to the real world narrative constructors could basically (if they want) be a threat to the harmony in any real life context just by the knowledge how create conflicts.
-But due to the agreement to create a meaningful experience narrative constructors hardly indulge to conflicts that will breach the necessity of reciprocally shared goal.
+Since the same mechanism applies to the real world narrative constructors could basically (if they want) be a threat to the harmony in any real-life context just by the knowledge of how to create conflicts.
+But due to the agreement to create a meaningful experience narrative constructors hardly indulge in conflicts that will breach the necessity of reciprocally shared goals.
 However, what could cause “conflicts” for a narrative constructor is if the expectations are based on misconceptions about the narrative constructor´s role.
-In an advertisement for a narrative designer one could read following prerequisites: “Did you cry when Bambi’s mother died?”
-How people understand shouldn’t be belittled but for a narrative constructor the most important is to at least make sure to be the last man standing when everyone else give in to the “unconsciousness of the automatic” and want to cry.
-This does not mean narrative constructors do not cry but the misconception about anyone´s role could cause dilemmas as if the expectations differ in a team about how one understand each other’s practises.
-This will make it hard to agree upon the overall goal and people might not be able to work on the basis of their full potential.
-Thus, expectations work best if everyone understands each other’s roles, as it will open up for new opportunities and to detect possibilities.
+In an advertisement for a narrative designer one could read the following prerequisites: “Did you cry when Bambi’s mother died?”
+How people understand shouldn’t be belittled, but for a narrative constructor, the most important is to at least make sure to be the last man standing when everyone else gives in to the “unconsciousness of the automatic” and want to cry.
+This does not mean narrative constructors do not cry, but the misconception about anyone´s role could cause dilemmas as if the expectations differ in a team about how one understands each other’s practices.
+This will make it hard to agree on the overall goal and people might not be able to work to their full potential.
+Thus, expectations work best if everyone understands each other’s roles, as it will open up new opportunities and detect possibilities.

-What we cognitively do as human beings when we learn (doing the “2 + 2”) is that we create meaning by making sense of our own and others behaviours (we look, listen, identify, compare, explore).
-Depending on our pre-knowledge, we categorise new information by reducing complexity in the information in order to understand.
-The time it takes to do “2 + 2” (interpretation) and “4” (assumption) can take a split second, or infinite time of years as it took the Lutherans and Catholic church to realise they had more in common than could possibly excuse to not try to collaborate.
+What we cognitively do as human beings when we learn (doing the “2 + 2”) is that we create meaning by making sense of our own and others’ behaviors (we look, listen, identify, compare, explore).
+Depending on our pre-knowledge, we categorize new information by reducing complexity in the information to understand.
+The time it takes to do “2 + 2” (interpretation), and “4” (assumption) can take a split second or infinite time of years as it took the Lutherans and the Catholic church to realize they had more in common than could possibly excuse to not try to collaborate.
 Since we like to avoid the anxiety that occurs when not understanding (by seeing strange things that we can´t identify) we create meanings (assumptions) to get in control.
-This means that if the level of anxiety is high and we can´t make sense of our own and others behaviour, and we can´t find any explanation in conventions, structures, familiarity or expectations, we “fill in” automatically by giving the “unknown” a meaning in order to lower the anxiety.
-And it´s here, in the very heart of the “anxiety-driven” learning narrative constructors reside by holding back and forwarding information in order to create curiosity.
+This means that if the level of anxiety is high and we can´t make sense of our own and others behavior, and we can´t find any explanation in conventions, structures, familiarity or expectations, we “fill in” automatically by giving the “unknown” meaning to lower the anxiety.
+And it´s here, in the very heart of the “anxiety-driven” learning narrative constructors reside by holding back and forwarding information to create curiosity.

-When I started to make films I was heavily influenced by the surrealist Luis Bunuel and worked on pure intuition thinking that Bunuel watched over me.
+When I started to make films, I was heavily influenced by the surrealist Luis Bunuel and worked on pure intuition thinking that Bunuel watched over me.
 It wasn’t before I read about the film in a French review that I got to know what the film was about (thankfully I didn’t receive The Golden Turkey).
-At the premiere of the film a person from the audience came up to me and said the film made her feel such a heavy anxiety so she wanted to go home.
-Spontaneously I wanted to apologize but then there was this excited expression in her face that said something else, and she didn’t go home.
-This kind of intuitive approach wouldn’t work when I later on wrote serials for television.
+At the premiere of the film a person from the audience came up to me and said the film made her feel such heavy anxiety, so she wanted to go home.
+Spontaneously I wanted to apologize, but then there was this excited expression on her face that said something else, and she didn’t go home.
+This kind of intuitive approach wouldn’t work when I, later on, wrote serials for television.
 That was a more controlled approach to the “creation of anxiety” where people were put on suspense for years to keep up the curiosity – or rather keep up the ratings, so the channel could earn money from commercials.

-When speaking about emotions the horror genre is often used to show how the narrative construction creates curiosity, suspense and surprise.
-What is hard to recognise is how the curiosity works when people are going “no, no, no” and cover their eyes or want to go home.
-But if one really likes to understand on a cognitive level how narrative construction can directs attention in order to create an emotional engagement, the “anxiety-driven” learning is the key to why we can say “no” and still put up with things that scare us.
-Since what the “2 + 2” represents is our ability to anticipate and hypothesise and that we are in a constant search for meaning and where the curiosity the narrative constructor builds up can either be objective or subjective (or mixed).
-By looking upon construction from an objective/subjective perspective it is easier to understand how the “Bunuel-inspired” film and the serial for television, even if very different in form could trigger the “anxiety-driven” learning by suspense and surprises.
+When speaking of emotions, the horror genre is often used to show how narrative construction creates curiosity, suspense, and surprise.
+What is hard to recognize is how curiosity works when people are going “no, no, no” and cover their eyes or want to go home.
+But if one really likes to understand on a cognitive level how narrative construction can direct attention to create emotional engagement, the “anxiety-driven” learning is the key to why we can say “no” and still put up with things that scare us.
+Since what the “2 + 2” represents is our ability to anticipate and hypothesize and that we are in a constant search for meaning and where the curiosity the narrative constructor builds up can either be objective or subjective (or mixed).
+By looking upon construction from an objective/subjective perspective, it is easier to understand how the “Bunuel-inspired” film and the serial for television, even if very different in form could trigger the “anxiety-driven” learning by suspense and surprises.
 It can also tell what a detective and horror experience have in common with a television serial, as well as it can explain what differs “Journey” from “story-monsters”.
 What “story-monsters”, horror, and television serials have in common is a subjective approach where knowledge is built up so the “receivers” can take the character´s perspective by knowing what they know, and also react to what the character doesn’t know and feel emotionally attached when anticipating the outcome.
-With an objective approach, as in a detective genre where puzzles are presented, or in the “Bunuel-inspired” film having a surrealistic puzzle to solve, and in “Journey” where navigation and exploration was left to the player to figure out, the narrative constructor leaves to the “receivers” to make their hypothesis from what they see/experience.
-By looking at narrative construction from the perspective of objective and subjective construction, it is a lot easier to understand how beliefs occur as when the academic expressed players to be the storytellers or when “Journey” was experienced as not having a narrative, and instead see how narrative construction can cognitively, like a lens on a camera, focus the activity of anticipating and hypothesising in the “receiver´s” mind.
+With an objective approach, as in a detective genre where puzzles are presented, or in the “Bunuel-inspired” film having a surrealistic puzzle to solve, and in “Journey” where navigation and exploration were left to the player to figure out, the narrative constructor leaves to the “receivers” to make their hypothesis from what they see/experience.
+By looking at narrative construction from the perspective of objective and subjective construction, it is a lot easier to understand how beliefs occur when the academic expressed players to be the storytellers or when “Journey” was experienced as not having a narrative, and instead see how narrative construction can cognitively, like a lens on a camera, focus the activity of anticipating and hypothesizing in the “receiver´s” mind.